flexera-public/policy_templates/cost/azure/reserved_instances/mca_expiration/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
+- *Email addresses of the recipients you wish to notify* - Email addresses of the recipients you wish to notify
 - *Number of days to prior to expiration date to trigger incident* - Number of days before a RI expires to alert on

 ## Policy Actions